benjitsu/benwhere/_pages/ck-tax.md

         <div class="row">
             <div class="col">
                 <h2>The Challenge</h2>
                 <p class="mb-0">Free tax filing was a new Credit Karma product offering that only a small portion of members took advantage of.
-As we approached the tax filing season, I was tasked with creating this Facebook ad to help promote the awareness of the service and to remind users that it will save them money.</p>
+As we approached the tax filing season, I was tasked with creating a Facebook ad to help promote awareness of the service and to remind users that it will save them money.</p>
+                <p class="role">My role: design and animation.</p>
             </div>
         </div>
    </div>